Drew Pavlou: Drew Pavlou Democratic Alliance

-Opposition to immigration
+Immigration

-Pavlou frequently comments on immigration on his social media and self-identifies as a "Western civilisation enjoyer" on Twitter.
-In August 2025, Pavlou released a video in which he walks around Melbourne CBD counting the numbers of bubble tea shops and Chinese real estate firms in Chinatown, referring to the "yookayification" of Australia, a term used by the British far-right to describe the supposed decline of the United Kingdom due to immigration.
+Pavlou frequently comments on immigration on his social media and self-identifies as a "Western civilisation enjoyer" on X. In August 2025, Pavlou released a video in which he walked around Melbourne CBD counting the numbers of bubble tea shops and Chinese real estate firms in Chinatown, referring to the "yookayification" of Australia, a term used by the British far-right to describe the supposed decline of the United Kingdom due to immigration.

 In August 2025, Pavlou hosted an online debate on Australian identity, expressing concern about voting patterns of Indians in Australian politics.
 He said he was "really concerned for the future of the country if we get these sectarian voting blocs", in response to claims that Indians overwhelmingly voted for the Labor Party in the 2025 Australian federal election.

+In 2026, Pavlou lobbied for Australia to give asylum to the Iran women's national football team who defected.